“Okay. So, your classes basically define who you are?” said Ethan after a long pause.

 “Spell specialists gain many benefits from specialisation.
 Chief amongst them is the Mana Manipulation skill, which allows them to channel more mana as they advance in levels,” Kothar said.

 “Do you know anything about the [Harbinger] class?”
 Ethan asked.

 “Huh?”
 Kothar looked puzzled.

 “I’m guessing that’s a no, then.”
-Ethan was slightly disappointed; although the fact that Kothar did not know of this class meant only one thing: it was not common.
+Ethan was slightly disappointed, although the fact that Kothar did not know of this class meant only one thing: it was uncommon.

 ”Were you offered this class after your battle with The Eternal Eye Of Judgement?”
 Kothar asked after a pause.

 “Yes.”
 Ethan felt that the half-lie was justified.
 He only told him about the [Harbinger] part, not the ’Of Chaos’ part.
 His survival instincts told him to do so.

 “As a matter of fact, there’s a countdown timer on the offer right now, asking me if I wish to replace one of my classes,” Ethan explained his current predicament.